2023 Best Allied Health Professions Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

 Our 2023 rankings named Upstate Medical University the best school in the Middle Atlantic Region for allied health professions students working on their bachelor’s degree.
-Located in the medium-sized city of Syracuse, SUNY Upstate Medical University is a public school with a small student population.
+Located in the midsize city of Syracuse, SUNY Upstate Medical University is a public school with a small student population.

 While working on their Bachelor's Degree, allied health majors at SUNY Upstate Medical University accumulate an average of around $29,692 in student debt.